What Can You Do with a Business Degree? 10 In-Demand Jobs (2026)

 Discover what you can do with a business degree, including 10 potential career options and the requirements for each role.

-A degree in business is a popular educational course of study at both the undergraduate and graduate levels.
-According to the National Center for Education Statistics, 19 percent of bachelor’s degrees during the 2021 to 2022 academic year were in business [1].
+• According to the National Center for Education Statistics, 19 percent of bachelor’s degrees during the 2021 to 2022 academic year were in business [1].

-With the skills you develop, you can pursue jobs in a variety of industries, including human resources, entrepreneurship, and sales.
 Explore what you can do with a business degree, including the average annual salary and job outlook for in-demand roles, to determine what career path you want to pursue.
+Afterward, if you want to build job-relevant skills, you might consider subscribing to Coursera Plus to gain access to more than 10,000 learning programs from industry leaders like Google, Microsoft, and IBM.

 What can you do with a business degree?

 If you want to know what you can do with a business degree, you can discover a variety of options, such as pursuing a particular interest or specialty.
-Your business degree may be a broader major, where you specialize in a field including marketing, finance, or entrepreneurship to qualify for future roles.
+Your business degree may be a broader major, where you specialize in a field including marketing, finance, or entrepreneurship, to qualify for future roles.

 Your business degree may also qualify you for more advanced positions or help you continue your formal education by pursuing a master’s degree in business in the future.